gatsbyjs/gatsby/docs/docs/schema-generation.md

 Because SitePage nodes are created after a schema is first created (at `createPages`) API call, the type of the `SitePage.context` field can change based on which context was passed to pages.
 Therefore, an additional schema inference pass happens and then the schema is updated.

-Note that this behaviour will be removed in Gatsby v3 and context will become a list of key/value pairs in GraphQL.
+Note that this behavior will be removed in Gatsby v3 and context will become a list of key/value pairs in GraphQL.